cloudogu/gitops-talks/2021-09-15-herbstcampus/docs/slides/01-intro.md

 ## Agenda

 - What is GitOps?
-- Where can it be used?
+- What it be used for?
 - How can it be used?
 - What challenges arise?